kiarashplusplus/ttsgallery/README.md

 - GitHub Pages
 - Custom domain setup for tts.gallery

+### Required Assets

+Before deploying, ensure you have created the following assets in your `public/` directory:

+- **og-image.png** (1200x630px) - Open Graph image for social media sharing
+- **screenshot.png** - Application screenshot for documentation and SEO

+These images are referenced in the HTML meta tags and structured data for optimal SEO and social sharing.

 ## 🌟 Star History

 If you find this project useful, please consider giving it a star on GitHub!